initial1ze/cp-stress-tester/README.md

 1) Generate random inputs
 2) Generate random inputs and test it against your solution.

-To get help for generator use
-`python/python3 tester.py generator --help`
+To get help for generator use `python/python3 tester.py generate --help`

-To get help for tester use
-`python/python3 tester.py test --help`
+To get help for tester use `python/python3 tester.py test --help`